y-wong/a-monad-is-just-a-monoid-in-the-category-of-endofunctors/README.md

 # A monad is just a monoid in the category of endofunctors, what's the problem?

-This repository contains test cases that proves Array is a functor, a monad, and is just a monoid in the category of endofunctors
+This repository contains test cases that prove Array is a functor, a monad, and is just a monoid in the category of endofunctors

 ## Test